1. [Service] Attribute

 Service-To-Service Injection

-A global service is also automatically delivered to all other global services that implement IInitializable<T…>, with one the generic type parameters matching the service type, or contain a constructor with a parameter type matching the service type.
+A global service is also automatically delivered to all other global services that implement IInitializable<T…>, with one the generic type arguments matching the service type, or contain a constructor with a parameter type matching the service type.

 [Service]